Vitamin A | Retinol | Provitamin A | Benefits | Intake | Foods | Absorption

 - Calories: 252

-Not only its purchase but also the composition of macro and micronutrients represents a luxury.
-Due to the high content of vitamin D and fat, caviar ensures the best possible retinol absorption.
+Its purchase and the composition of macro and micronutrients represent a luxury.
+Due to the high vitamin D and fat content, caviar ensures the best possible retinol absorption.

 5. Grass-fed Butter

 It is often still wrongly associated with weight gain and heart disease.
 Nevertheless, butter is a true superfood from next door as long as it comes from grass-fed cows.

 Its saturated fatty acids are stable at high temperatures and are more likely to protect against cardiovascular disease than to promote it (Mozaffarian et al. 200434).